shiyunshao999999/data150_class2.2/Assignment3.md

 Research illustrates the idea that conventional uni- or multidimensional poverty assessments represented by Demographic and Health Surveys methodology with the base of census data are still fundamental and essential due to the long-term utilization and improvement (Bersisa & Heshmati, 2021); innovative high-resolution satellite methods represented by Random Forest Approach have the useful features to generate better prediction accuracies and higher prediction flexibilities within the increasing amount of available census data for single or multiple countries within a region.
 Although the studies build comparison between conventional and innovative measures, and indicate the benefits as well as insufficiencies of both methods, none of them clarified the best respective proportion recommended to employ census-based and innovative methodologies under the respective circumstances of different regions.
 Therefore, the literature gap appeared in the research, leading to my research question on the methodological system to balance the application of conventional micro-census measures and innovative geospatial measures to increase accuracy and flexibility in poverty assessment not only in the Sub-Saharan African countries without census abundance, but also in other countries in different regions with census available.

-## Random Forests Classification and Regression

-### 1. Brief Description to the Random Forests Method
+## 1. Brief Description to the Random Forests Method

 Random Forests models are an ensemble, nonparametric modeling approach that grows a “forest” of individual classification or regression trees and improves upon bagging by using the best of a random selection of predictors at each node in each tree (Stevens et al., 2015).
 RF consists of a number of decision trees; each tree contains a number of decision nodes.
 In each node of a decision tree, data are split according to how well a variable can predict poverty (Sohnesen, 2016).
 Leo Breiman is the first to formally introduce the random forests after the bagging method (RF draws random subsets of features for training the individual trees, while bagging provides each tree with the full set of features), which is a combination of models aiming at classification accuracy (Yiu, 2019).
 The ﬁnal RF predictor is formed by taking the average over all trees.
 The samples that are not used to grow the tree are called Out-Of-Bag (OOB) data.
 To estimate the model accuracy, RF gives an error of estimate called the OOB error by calculating the difference in the mean square errors between the OOB data and the data used to grow the regression trees (Horning, 2010).